textiles-lab/smobj/README.md

 # this allows non-orientable connections, needed for knitout
 # (NOTE: on a nicely oriented mesh, all 'e' commands will have one negative edge)
 e 1/1 2/-4
-# (optional) list of scheduler hints can be provided for edges using hint lines starting with 'h'
+# (optional) list of scheduler hints can be provided for edges using hint lines starting with:
+# 'h' for resource hints, 'o' for order hints, 't' for variant type hints
 # face/edge inidcates the edge (indices are one-based as above, edges are always positive)
-# hints can indicate bed(char) or needle(integer) or both as shown:
+# hints can indicate bed(char) and needle(float)
+# 'u' indicates hint is from user, 'i' indicates hint was inferred from user hints, 'h' indicates hint was heuristic/arbitrary
-h 1/1 f20
+h 1/1 f20 u
-h 4/1 b
-h 1/3 -5
-# beds can also specify characters other than (f)front-needle (b)back-needle (x)dont-care-needle:
-# two edges that should belong be scheduled the same bed:
-h 2/1 a
-h 3/1 a
+# order hints that indicate order between instructions face/instruction
+# (instructions are indexed ignoring comments)
+o 1/1 2/1 u
+# type hints that indicate  variant name for face index, indices are 1-based
+t 1 variant-name u
 #(optional) list of checkpoints on yarns and desired length between them:
 # checkpoint list starts with unit library:
 U 1 1.0 #unit definition -- there is a length unit called '1' with [default] length '1.0'